UlkuUZUN/Yet-Another-EfficientDet-Pytorch/readme.md

 ## Extra information for cycle-spinning please visit: https://github.com/UlkuUZUN/Cycle-Spinning-NN

-In the original code, the Cycle-Spinning (CS) method has been employed to the model.py file under EfficientNet folder to work with 1 and 2 shifts in the first convolution process.
-In our experiments it is seen that CS method employement gets good results if it works with first convolution and samll shifts up to 3 shifts.
+In the original code, the Cycle-Spinning (CS) method has been applied to the model.py file under EfficientNet folder to work with 1 and 2 shifts in the first convolution process.
+In our experiments it is seen that CS method employement gets good results if it works with first convolution and small shifts up to 3 shifts.